 - Removal of felling debris (lop and top) for use as a biofuel generally entails a gradual acidification and impoverishment of the soil.

-late Middle English (as a noun denoting branches and twigs of trees).
+late Middle English (as a noun): of unknown origin.

 verb (lops, lopping, lopped)[no object] North American or • archaic

 - 1Hang loosely or limply; droop: a stomach that lopped over his beltMore example sentences

 - Sexual attractiveness and overall physical condition aside, do women really think less of a man when they notice he's letting himself lop over his belt?

 - 1.1 [with adverbial of direction] Move in a loping or slouching way: he lopped towards the planeMore example sentences

 - He lopped towards the passage barely making a sound.

 - The massive white tiger that had been laying on the ground nearby, asleep, was awake now, and lopped towards them, growling softly.